rohazeanti/Capstone/README.md

 ![tfidf_cm](https://media.git.generalassemb.ly/user/43213/files/78c0311b-694d-42e1-833d-b4fc03e1b3d1)

 Based on the metrics listed, it appears that Logistic Regression with Tf-IDF is the best amongst others despite falling behind AdaBoost Classifier.
-The deal breaker in selecting Logistic Regression is the amount of time required to execute the model.
-It is 5 times faster than AdaBoost Classifier with minimal difference in performance.
+It has a precision score 0f 0.976 with execution time of 38 minutes.
+Whereas for AdaBoost Classifier, it has a precision score of 0.984 with executing time of 2 hours 15 mins which is about 4-5 times longer!
+The execution time is the deal breaker for me when deciding the better model.
+Hence, I choose Logistic Regression over AdaBoost for its efficiency with minimal difference in performance.

 The model can be deployed in Streamlit.
 The source file can be found [here](fakenews.py)

 ### Data Sources
 We will use the University of Victoria’s ISOT Fake News Dataset.
 It contains more than 12,600 real news articles from Reuters.com and more than 12,600 fake news articles that were flagged by Politifact (a fact-checking organization in the United States).
 The dataset contains articles relating to a variety of topics, though mostly political news and world news.
 More information on the dataset can be found here[here](ISOT_Fake_News_Dataset_ReadMe)